johan-st/strandersson.se/Readme.md

 I have decided to take inspiration from [this structure](https://github.com/madasebrof/elm-taco-donut) and use it as a step-off point for this project.

 Johan Strand: [jst.dev](https://jst.dev)

+# App
+This is an Elm app.
+I am trying out a new structure for this project.
+I have decided to use [this structure](https://github.com/madasebrof/elm-taco-donut).
+It is quite a departure from the usual Elm app.
+I am hoping to learn something new and get a better understanding of how to structure Elm apps.

 ____________
+____________
+# Home

+a placeholder with some links.

 ____________

 # Meal Calculator
 a tool for myself when cooking.
 Makes it easier to calculate macros (protein, carbs and fat) and kcal for my lunchboxes